TJ Friedl Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in the league.

-- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.

-- The Royals rank 17th in baseball in home runs allowed (74 total, 1.1 per game).
+- Royals pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- His most recent appearance was on Wednesday against the Miami Marlins, when the right-hander threw seven innings, surrendering five earned runs while giving up six hits.
+- In his most recent appearance on Friday, the lefty went six innings against the Baltimore Orioles, allowing three earned runs while surrendering eight hits.

+- In three games this season, the 26-year-old has a 4.41 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.